cryptocontrol/algo-trading-server/README.md

 ![Stop Loss Screenshot](./screenshot-stoploss.png)

-The CryptoControl Terminal allows users to also specifiy and execute advanced orders from their own trading servers for better security.
-By doing so, users never expose their API keys to CryptoControl.
+The CryptoControl Terminal allows users to host their own trading servers to that can execute advanced orders within the terminal itself but never expose their API keys to CryptoControl.

 For a quick start with docker-compose run
 ```